OakTree100/casper_tut_dac/tut_dac.rst

 ----------------------------------

 0) Start an ipython session
-1) Connect to and program your board normally
+1) Import casperfpga, and connect to and program your board normally
 2) Program your DAC clocks as you did for the ADCs in tutorial 2, run ``init()`` and ``status()`` on your RFDC
-3) Generate your sine wave as shown above.
+3) Generate your sine wave with ``run sine.py``.
    This has to be done within your ipython session or in the same script to that your values are available in buf
 4) Write your sine wave to your bram, and a 1 to your enable register

 .. code:: python